 How do I know what the MAC address of a Verkada camera is?

 All Verkada cameras start with a unique MAC OUI (Organizationally Unique Identifier) which starts with E0:A7:00.
-The full MAC address can be viewed by looking at the bottom of any Verkada camera when the mount is removed as well as on the Cameras page.
+The full MAC address can be viewed by looking at the bottom of any Verkada camera when the mount is removed as well as on the Devices page.